KonradOstrowskii/home_budget/README.md

 The Budget class has the following methods:

-- add(category, amount): Add an expense to the budget. category is the category of the expense (e.g. "Rent", "Utilities", etc.), and amount is the cost of the expense.
+- add(category, amount): Add an expense to the budget.
+Category is the category of the expense (e.g. "Rent", "Utilities", etc.), and amount is the cost of the expense.
-- remove(category, amount): Remove an expense from the budget. category is the category of the expense, and amount is the cost of the expense.
+- remove(category, amount): Remove an expense from the budget.
+Category is the category of the expense, and amount is the cost of the expense.
 - save(file_name): Save the budget data to an Excel file. file_name is the name of the Excel file to save to (e.g. "budget.xlsx").
 - open(file_name): Load the budget data from an Excel file. file_name is the name of the Excel file to load from (e.g. "budget.xlsx").
 - transaction_history(): View the transaction history of the budget.